OFFICE SNIFFLES GOING AROUND?

-There are many different viruses that can cause the common cold, but rhinoviruses are the most common culprit.
-You can catch a cold by letting the virus enter your body through your mouth, eyes or nose.
+There are many different viruses that can cause the common cold, but rhinoviruses are the most common culprit.1 You can catch a cold when a virus enters your body through your mouth, eyes or nose.
 It usually spreads through droplets in the air when someone who has a cold lets out a cough, sneezes or talks.
 It can also be spread by hand-to-hand contact with either a sick person or a contaminated object.

 You can get a cold any time of the year, but most people tend to catch a cold during the winter months.
 The common cold is always more prevalent in the winter.
 This isn’t because cold weather makes us sick, but because the viruses that cause colds spread more easily in colder, drier air.
 We also tend to spend more time indoors and in close quarters with people in the colder months.
 On top of that, our nasal passages tend to be drier during the winter, due to drier air, making them more susceptible to virus or infection, and us more susceptible to catching a cold.